 #2 An opener.

 The truth is that your sales agents have only a few seconds to grab the attention of their interlocutors.
 If they don’t make a strong first impression, they might lose it immediately.
-An effective call opener is something that you need to have a proper conversation afterwards.
+An effective call opener is something that you need to have a proper conversation afterward.

 Encourage the agents to start with establishing rapport and stating the reason for the call - this is exactly when the research should pay off.